 We have always loved the idea of working hard and traveling harder.
 But, when we get emails from young graduates who just want to pursue traveling rather than higher education or a job, it breaks our heart.

 We do not advocate leaving your job to travel.
 Instead of quitting we urge you to explore your skillset, think of a backup plan rather than leaving everything for travel.
 Opt for a sabbatical if you want to travel full-time or switch to a nomadic lifestyle if you hate your job.

-Sharing with you guys few reasons you should consider before calling it quits –
+Sharing with you guys few things you should consider before calling it quits –